 Facing financial challenges is a part of life.
 But if you're one of the millions struggling financially due to a job loss, illness, or another event in California, bankruptcy can help.
 Here, you'll find an explanation of Chapters 7 and 13, checklists to help you understand the process and stay organized, and California's property exemption laws and filing information.

-In most respects, filing for bankruptcy in California isn't any different than filing in another state.
-The bankruptcy process falls under federal law, not California state law, and it works by unwinding the contracts between you and your creditors—that's what gives you a fresh start.
+In most respects, filing for bankruptcy in California isn't different from filing in another state.
+The bankruptcy process falls under federal law, not California state law, and works by unwinding the contracts between you and your creditors.
+That's what gives you a fresh start.

-But California's laws come into play, too, in a significant way.
-They determine the property you can keep in your bankruptcy case.
+But California's laws come into play in a significant way because they determine the property you can keep in your bankruptcy case.
 You'll also need to know other filing information, which we explain after reviewing some basics.

 California is one of the few states that gives you two separate lists of assets you can exempt (protect).
-You can't mix and match between the two exemption schemes, so be sure to select the list that will work best for you.
+You can't mix and match between the two California bankruptcy exemption systems, so be sure to select the list that will work best for you.
 Most figures apply to bankruptcy cases filed between April 1, 2022, and March 31, 2025.

 California's System 2 (also known as § 703.140(b) exemptions) only applies in bankruptcy (you can't use them to protect your property against creditors outside of bankruptcy).
 Certain courts have deemed bankruptcy-only exemption systems unconstitutional, while others allow debtors to use them.
 Under System 2, California's homestead exemption is $31,950 for real or personal property used as a residence.
 (703.140(b)(1).)